 - -name Name Makes the Erlang runtime system into a distributed node.
 This flag invokes all network servers necessary for a node to become distributed.
 See [net_kernel(3)].
 It is also ensured that epmd runs on the current host before Erlang is started.
 See epmd(1) [page 57]. - The name of the node will be Name@Host, where Host is the fully qualified host name of the current host.
 For short names, use the -sname flag instead. - -noinput Ensures that the Erlang runtime system never tries to read any input.
 Implies -noshell. - -noshell Starts an Erlang runtime system with no shell.
 This flag makes it possible to have the Erlang runtime system as a component in a series of UNIX pipes. - -nostick Disables the sticky directory facility of the Erlang code server, see [code(3)]. - -oldshell Invokes the old Erlang shell from Erlang 3.3.
 The old shell can still be used. - -pa Dir1 Dir2 ...
 Adds the specified directories to the beginning of the code path, similar to code:add_pathsa/1.
 See [code(3)]. - -pz Dir1 Dir2 ...
 Adds the specified directories to the end of the code path, similar to code:add_pathsz/1.
 See [code(3)]. - -remsh Node Starts Erlang with a remote shell connected to Node. - -rsh Program Specifies an alternative to rsh for starting a slave node on a remote host.
 See [slave(3)]. - -run Mod [Func [Arg1, Arg2, ...]] (init flag) Makes init call the specified function.
 Func defaults to start.
 If no arguments are provided, the function is assumed to be of arity 0.
 Otherwise it is assumed to be of arity 1, taking the list [Arg1, Arg2, ...] as argument.
 All arguments are passed as strings.
 See [init(3)]. - -s Mod [Func [Arg1, Arg2, ...]] (init flag) Makes init call the specified function.
 Func defaults to start.
 If no arguments are provided, the function is assumed to be of arity 0.
 Otherwise it is assumed to be of arity 1, taking the list [Arg1,Arg2,...] as argument.
 All arguments are passed as atoms.
 See [init(3)]. - -setcookie Cookie Sets the magic cookie of the node to Cookie, see [erlang:set_cookie/2]. - -shutdown_time Time Specifies how long time (in milliseconds) the init process is allowed to spend shutting down the system.
 If Time ms have elapsed, all processes still existing are killed.
 Defaults to infinity. - -sname Name Makes the Erlang runtime system into a distributed node, similar to -name, but the host name portion of the node name Name@Host will be the short name, not fully qualified. - This is sometimes the only way to run distributed Erlang if the DNS (Domain Name System) is not running.
-There can be no communication between nodes running with the -sname flag and those running with the -name flag, as node names must be unique in distributed Erlang systems. - -smp [enable|auto|disable] -smp enable and -smp starts the Erlang runtime system with SMP support enabled.
-This may fail if no runtime system with SMP support is available. -smp auto starts the Erlang runtime system with SMP support enabled if it is available and more than one logical processor are detected. -smp disable starts a runtime system without SMP support.
-This is currently the default behavior. -smp auto will probably be the default behavior some time in the future.
+There can be no communication between nodes running with the -sname flag and those running with the -name flag, as node names must be unique in distributed Erlang systems. - -smp Start the Erlang runtime system with smp support enabled.
+NOTE: It will not be available on all supported platforms.
+See also the +S [page 63] flag. - -version (emulator flag) Makes the emulator print out its version number.
+The same as er1 +V.